axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 FullLanguage
 ```

-Awesome, however, we are still constrained by **AppLocker**, but it does not really matter as we can run everything from memory.
+Awesome, however, we are still constrained by **AppLocker**, but it does not really matter as we can run everything in memory.

 ## Active Directory Recon